 You’ll spot Brool in Muppet Christmas Carol as Wander McMooch’s wife.
 Be sure to stop the film and remind your family members that this character plays both male and female roles in the Muppet canon.

 The Inkspots are pretty much the greatest characters, or at least I’ve felt that way since I first saw the music video for “Kokomo” as a young and impressionable child.
 Remember when the little weird thing sang the bass part?
-Young Evan G. does.
+Young Becca. does.
 These small, inexplicably designed things appeared almost constantly in Fraggle Rock, popping up behind cave walls whenever things needed to be more visually interesting; they later migrated to play a similar role in 90s Muppet productions.

 Here’s a fun trivia fact you can yell while watching this: an Inkspot is the first Muppet on-screen in both Muppet Christmas Carol and Muppet Treasure Island!
 Wow!
 Write that one down, please.
 That’ll impress your boss at the office Christmas party for sure.